Billy Diamond: The James Bay and Northern Quebec Agreement

 In 1971, Premier Robert Bourassa announced that $6 billion hydroelectric dam would be built on the Eastmain River in Cree and Inuit territory, which he coined the "project of the century".
 The project was planned without consulting Cree and Inuit stakeholders, and would have flooded traditional Cree and Inuit hunting grounds.
 Diamond organized a meeting of James Bay Crees to discuss the urgency of this project, wherein they decided to challenge the government legally.
 Initially, the court ruling in favour of the Inuit and Cree case was overturned.
 However, Diamond and other Indigenous activists such as the Northern Quebec Inuit Association were able to secure an out-of-court settlement with Hydro Quebec now known as the James Bay and Northern Quebec Agreement (JBNQA) in 1975.
 This agreement allowed an altered hydroelectric project to be built in exchange for solidified land rights and financial compensation.
 The JBNQA is considered the first "Modern Treaty" and provided the James Bay Cree and Inuit with $225 million in compensation, in addition to investment infrastructure.

 Air Creebec

 Diamond established Air Creebec in 1982, and served as its president.
-Since it connects coastal communities to larger urban centres such as Timmins, Val D'or, and Montreal, the airline fulfills Diamond's vision of allowing the people of James Bay greater mobility.
-To this day it is entirely Cree-owned.
+The airline fulfills Diamond's vision of allowing the people of James Bay greater mobility, connecting coastal communities to larger urban centres such as Timmins, Val D'or, and Montreal.
+To this day, it is entirely Cree-owned.